Differentiability of Distance Function and The Proximinal Condition implying Convexity: Almost Sun and a Proximinality

-Thus we conclude the following result, which asserts that proximinality is equivalent to Chebyshev property for almost sun. \begin{Theorem} Let $X$ be a normed linear space with uniformly smooth and rotund norm.
-Then a nonempty closed set K which is almost sun, is Chebyshev if and only if $K$ is proximinal. \end{Theorem}

-Since every Hilbert space has the property of rotundity and uniform smoothness of the norm, and every Chebyshev set is proximinal, Hence we have a partial result regarding the convexity of Chebyshev sets in a Hilbert space. \begin{Theorem} In a Hilbert space every Chebyshev set which is almost sun, is convex. \end{Theorem} Thus the problem of convexity of Chebyshev set in a Hilbert space is equivalent to the existence of a Chebyshev set $K$ which is not a sun at every point of some open ball in $X \diagdown K.$\\\\ It is known that in any reflexive Banach space $X$ with Kadec norm, every nonempty closed set K has a set $\mathbb E(K)$ dense in $X \diagdown K $, in particular every Hilbert space has this property.
-Thus, if for some $r>0$ the set $\mathbb E_r (K)$ is dense in $X \diagdown K$ then it follows that in a Hilbert space every Chebyshev set must be convex.\\
+The following result asserts that proximinality is equivalent to Chebyshev property for almost sun. \begin{Theorem} Let $X$ be a normed linear space with uniformly smooth and rotund norm.
+Then a closed almost sun $K$ is Chebyshev if and only if $K$ is proximinal. \end{Theorem} \begin{proof} By definition, a Chebyshev set is proximinal.
+Now, suppose that the set $K$ is proximinal, we show that $K$ is Chebyshev.
+To see this, suppose that a point $x \in X \diagdown K$ has two nearest points $p_1(x), p_2(x) \in K.$ If $x_1$ and $x_2$ denote the unit vectors in the direction of $x-p_1(x)$ and $x-p_2(x)$ respectively.
+Since the norm of the space $X$ is uniformly smooth and rotund and $K$ is an almost sun, using Theorem \ref{thm1_open}, it follows that $d_K$ is smooth at $x$ and $d'_K(x) = f_{x_1} = f_{x_2}.$ Since $ f_{x_1} (\frac{x_1+ x_2}{2}) = \left( \frac{ f_{x_1} (x_1)+ f_{x_1}(x_2)}{2} \right)= 1$, which implies that $\| \frac{x_1+ x_2}{2} \|= 1$, a contradiction to the rotundity.
+This proves the uniqueness of the nearest point. \end{proof} Since every Hilbert space is rotund and uniformly smooth, and every Chebyshev set is proximinal, we have a partial result regarding the convexity of Chebyshev sets in a Hilbert space. \begin{Corollary} In a Hilbert space every Chebyshev set which is almost sun is convex. \end{Corollary} Thus the problem of convexity of Chebyshev set in a Hilbert space is equivalent to the existence of a Chebyshev set $K$ which is not a sun at every point of some open ball in $X \diagdown K.$\\\\ It is known that in any reflexive Banach space $X$ with Kadec norm (such spaces are called Efimov-Stechkin spaces \cite{Alim}), every nonempty closed set K has a set $ E(K)$ dense in $X \diagdown K $, see Lau \cite[page 794]{Lau78}.
+In particular, every Hilbert space has this property.
+If for some $r>0$ the set $E_r (K)$ is dense in $X \diagdown K$ then $ E(K)$ is dense in $X \diagdown K $.
+Form Theorem \ref{thm-c} and succeeding discussions, it follows that if the converse were true, in a Hilbert space every Chebyshev set must be convex.\\